Spaxe/BVG.js/README.md

 ```

 Drawing functions can be called in a number of ways.
 Take `bvg.rect(x, y, width, height)`
-The following function calls are functionally equivalent.
-These variants
-are offered because sometimes it is easier to use one over
+as an example below.
+Sometimes it is easier to use one over another style.
-another.

 ```Javascript
 bvg.rect(0, 10, 30, 70);      // Arguments style